About our groups and workshops:

 To register, complete this sign-up form

-Affinity and Accountability Groups - In Collaboration with our UMN Campus Partners
+Affinity Spaces - In Collaboration with our UMN Campus Partners

 This space is designed to provide an affirming and supportive environment for all undergraduate, graduate, and professional students who identify as Black, African American, or African here at the U of M. In this confidential and courageous community environment, we will talk about topics including, but not limited to: school stress; lived experiences as Black/African American and African students at a PWI; experiences related to our identities; stereotypes; micro/macro aggressions; socio-political climate; racial in/justice; relationships; culture; community; family; and moments that bring victory and joy.
 Hope to see you there!